 Genealogical Society to meet

-The Bullitt County Genealogical Society has returned to its regular meetings.
+The Bullitt County Genealogical Society will return to its regular meetings in February.

 The meeting will be in the Bullitt County Courthouse.